 The five-letter word, “unity” is a very important factor.
 It takes a phychic mind to unravel the deep-rooted message hidden in this word.

-Unity as a virtue promotes peaceful living individuals.
+Unity as a virtue promotes peaceful living among individuals.
 This is because, with unity, individuals or citizens consider another person's problem as their own.
 In a county where the citizens are united, there will be no religious crisis because every citizen has esteemed respect for another's faith.
 There will be no racism because they all believe they are equal.

 There will be be no ethnic crisis because they all believe and agree to be and exist as one.
 This will ensure a peaceful existence among Nigerians.